Heckus/SubbyROV/README.md

 ### Key Milestones Achieved

 * **Literature Review:** A comprehensive review of existing ROV designs was completed to inform key design philosophies.
-* **Design Iterations:** The project progressed through four major design iterations in SolidWorks, pivoting from an initial 6-thruster concept to the final, compact 4-thruster design to meet strict size and power constraints.
+* **Design Iterations:** The project progressed through four major design iterations in SolidWorks, pivoting from an initial 6-thruster concept to the final, compact 4-thruster design to meet strict size and power constraints .
 * **Final CAD Model:** A complete, detailed CAD assembly of the final design has been produced.
 * **Procurement:** A full Bill of Materials (BOM) has been finalized.
 All critical long-lead components (Pixhawk 6X, thrusters, enclosure) have been procured and received.
 * **Initial Prototyping:** The internal electronics tray has been 3D-printed and assembled with the core components to test-fit and validate the SolidWorks design.